Ninja-Squad/ninja-squad.github.com/_posts/2016-12-08-angular-injectable.md

 description: "Injectable must be added on services.
 But do we really need it?"
 ---

+**UPDATE (2019-08-30)**: This blog post applies to Angular&nbsp;2 to 8.
+Angular&nbsp;9 introduced a new engine, called Ivy, which behaves differently than what is explained here.

 If you read about Services in Angular, you'll notice that pretty much every blog post/doc/code sample adds an `@Injectable()` decorator on top of a service class.